Sponsored by USENIX, the Advanced Computing Systems Association.

 - Interoperability and collaboration between edge and cloud computing

 - Resource management and Quality of Service in edge computing

 HotEdge '20 will be a one-day workshop including presentations of the accepted papers and posters as well as possible keynotes and invited talks.
 All accepted papers and abstracts of accepted posters will be published online.
 At least one author of each accepted paper or poster must attend the workshop to present the paper or poster.
 Note that authors of accepted papers will also be expected to prepare a poster summarizing their submission to be presented as part of a HotEdge '20 poster session.

-Please submit your papers (no extended abstracts) in PDF format via the submission website, which will be available here soon.
+Please submit your papers (no extended abstracts) in PDF format via the submission website.
 Do not email submissions.
 The complete submission must be no longer than five (5) pages, not including either references or discussion topics sections.

 Discussion Topics section: In keeping with the workshop format, authors of each full paper are required to add a section, immediately before references, no longer than a half a page (i.e., max one column) that explicitly calls out (a) what kind of feedback you are looking to receive, (b) the controversial points of the paper, (c) the type of discussion this paper is likely to generate in a workshop format, (d) the open issues the paper does not address, and (e) under what circumstances the whole idea might fall apart.

 Format: The complete submission should be typeset in two-column format in 10-point type on 12-point (single-spaced) leading, with the text block being no more than 7" wide by 9" deep.
 Submissions that violate any of these restrictions may not be reviewed.
 The limits will be interpreted fairly strictly, and no extensions will be given for reformatting.
 If you wish, you may use the LaTeX template and style files available on the USENIX templates page.